 Though activity-based learning has some undisputed benefits, it has its own set of limitations too.
-Time constraint to design and coordinate activities, indiscipline in students and inconvenience due to physical environment of classroom or disinterest from students who are not aligned to participate in a particular activity can be other challenges in activity-based learning.
-Also some subjects are more complicated to be adapted into relevant activities.
+Time constraints to design and coordinate activities, indiscipline in students and inconvenience due to the physical environment of the classroom, or disinterest from students who are not aligned to participate in a particular activity can be other challenges in activity-based learning.
+Also, some subjects are more complicated to be adapted to relevant activities.

-Project-based learning (PBL) is deeper, more detailed and complex than activity-based learning.
-In this teaching method, students are presented with a complicated problem, challenge or a question and asked to find the solution to the same by conducting their own research.
+Project-based learning (PBL) is deeper, more detailed, and more complex than activity-based learning.
+In this teaching method, students are presented with a complicated problem, challenge, or question and asked to find the solution to the same by conducting their own research.

 The problems presented are usually real-time problems and students are expected to design workable solutions.
-A project needs detailed research, use of diverse skills and takes more time in completion and execution than any form of traditional academic coursework.
+A project needs detailed research, and the use of diverse skills and takes more time to completion and execution than any form of traditional academic coursework.

 E-learning or virtual learning has practically revolutionized the education landscape by transforming the process of acquiring knowledge.
-E-learning education programmes which includes online courses, webinars, learning forums, podcasts, video streaming services etc. are helping educators and students alike by facilitating innovative teaching and learning methods.
+E-learning education programmes which include online courses, webinars, learning forums, podcasts, video streaming services, etc. are helping educators and students alike by facilitating innovative teaching and learning methods.